span of control: what is the optimum and what are the drivers?

 - Need for cost savings and perspective on the maximum number of layers

-- Culture: How autocratic vs democratic? (more autocratic the greater the SoC);
+- Culture: How autocratic vs democratic? (the more autocratic, the greater the span of control);

-- Amount of change (great the change the greater SoC)
+- Amount of change (the greater the change, the greater span of control)

 It would clearly be possible to define each group of subordinates and bosses into dimensions based on these drivers.
-From this it is a relatively easy step to deduct which areas should have a higher or lower SoC.
+From this, it’s a relatively easy step to deduct which areas should have a higher or lower span of control.
 High could mean 12 or even 15.
 Low could mean 5 or even 3 -> with how extreme being determined in part by the organizational context.
-From this, a gap analysis can be performed and deeper/more meaningful questions asked.
+From this, a gap analysis can be performed and deeper, more meaningful questions asked.
 Equally, if it is a priority to reduce cost, delayer and increase the average span of control, then why not focus more on the underlying drivers.
-It is “leveraging the drivers” that will enable an improvement in the SoC ratio.
-By doing something to improve the drivers (e.g. reduce the amount of admin takes; improve trust or knowledge of managers…) then any possible theoretical saving might just become a reality.
+It is ‘leveraging the drivers’ that will enable an improvement in the span of control ratio.
+By doing something to improve the drivers e.g. reduce the amount of admin takes; improve trust or knowledge of managers, then any possible theoretical saving might just become a reality.